Informing water decisions in Australia

 We support the outcomes and objectives of the National Water Agreement.
 It seeks to:

 The agreement balances water management with existing water access rights.
-For more information about the agreement, visit the Department of Climate Change, Environment and Water website.
+For more information about the agreement, visit the Department of Climate Change, Energy, the Environment and Water website.

 National performance reporting resources